shapiy/blog/_posts/2019-11-02-clojure-xslt.md

 # Rationale

-XSLT is a powerful programming language with a single purpose: to transform XML documents.
+XSLT is a powerful programming language.
+Its main purpose is to transform XML documents (although, it can be used with other types of text documents).
 The idea may sound confusing at first: why do we even need a separate technology to deal with XML transformations?
 After all, every modern programming language has an XML library.